zikunye2/cold_start_to_improve_market_thickness_simulation/README.md

 To run the code of this project, please install [Python 3](https://www.python.org/downloads/) and [Jupyter Notebook](https://jupyter.org/install.html).
 Please refer to Appendix D.1 of [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786) for more information about the simulation system.
 [The code](https://github.com/zikunye2/cold_start_to_improve_market_thickness_simulation/blob/main/cold_start_simulation.ipynb) contains the following four modules:

 * **Module I**: Two parallel simulations, one implementing the baseline ad delivery algorithm (i.e., the PID-controller driven bidding strategy) and the other implementing the Shadow Bidding with Learing and Dual Mirror Descent (SBL-DMD) Algorithm.
-See [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786) for detailed introductions of both algorithms.
+See Section 4.1 and Appendix H.2 in [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786) for detailed introductions of the SBL-DMD and PID algorithms, respectively.
 * **Module II**: The UV-side and ad-side experiment designs.
+See Section 5.1 and Appendix D.1 of [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786) for details.
 * **Module III**: The two-sided experiment design.
+See Section 5.1 and Appendix D.1 of [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786) for details.
-* **Module IV**: Replications for hypothesis testing
+* **Module IV**: Resampling the outcomes for hypothesis testing.

 To evalute the performance of estimators, we report the following two metrics in experiments: